andfaulkner/node-get-root-path/README.md

     *   (...or a single require if you're oldskool)
 *   Memoizes the result for rapid lookups after initial run

+## What is the root path?
+*   The nearest directory up the file system tree with a package.json file.

+## Installation

+    npm install --save get-root-path

 ## Basic usage

-    import { rootPath } from '../get-root-path';
+    import { rootPath } from 'get-root-path';

     path.join(rootPath, 'build/app/client');

-*   if you set the APP_ROOT_PATH environment variable, it will return this as the root path instead
+*   If you set the APP_ROOT_PATH environment variable, it will return the value of APP_ROOT_PATH as the root path instead.

 ## Real-world usage (especially if transpiling in a large, complex project)

-    import { rootPath } from '../get-root-path';
+    import { rootPath } from 'get-root-path';

     const app = express()
         .use('/', express.static(path.join(rootPath, 'build/app/client')));

 ## What it _really_ does
-*   No magic - it just finds the nearest parent (ancestor?) directory containing both a package.json file and a node_modules folder.
-99% of the time this will be the project root of the file doing the lookup.
+*   No magic: it just finds the nearest parent (ancestor?) directory containing a package.json file
+    *   99% of the time this will be the project root of the file doing the lookup.
-    *   If it ever gives you the wrong directory, definitely file an issue, I'd be more than happy to fix it